alex-esc/posts/up-next.md

 * About privacy nihilism
 * Software choice is not a solution for surveillance capitalism
 * You're being used by an idea virus to push someone else's politics
-* Freedom is a verb, not a noun

 # Planned posts